pkrverma/votingDapp/README.md

 -   **Contract Address**: `0xB2281a6cb9c041c19791Ad2b356c7ED01cf2DF8d`

 You can view and interact with this contract directly on the CoreDAO Scan block explorer.
-This allows for independent verification of contract code (if source code is verified on the explorer), transactions, and stored data related to elections, candidates, and votes.
+This allows for independent verification of contract code, transactions, and stored data related to elections, candidates, and votes.

-![CoreDao Explorer Transaction Example](/frontend/src/media/Transaction.png) *Caption: Example of a transaction related to the voting smart contract as viewed on the CoreDAO block explorer, showcasing transparency.*
+![CoreDao Explorer Transaction Example](/frontend/src/media/Transaction.png)

 ---